CircuitSculptor/IoT-Project/README.md

 - 1x LED (with 330Ω resistor)

 ### Features
-- Gather Temperature and Humidity from a Inside and Outside sensor One sensor is the AHT20 and the second one is the DHT11.
+- In my Smart Bedroom where will be **2 temperature and humidity sensors**, one will be placed inside the bedroom where it can measure the entire room effectively and one will be outside.
+To protect the sensor from rain or direct sunlight, it is common practise to use a box with vent holes called a **Stevenson Screen**.

+  - My project features 2 types of sensors to gather temperature and humidity data.
-  - The AHT20 uses the I²C protocol to communicate with the ESP32.
-More on I²C here (attach link to information further down)
+      - One is a AHT20 sensor that uses the **I²C** protocol.
+More on I²C [here]() attach image
-  - The DHT11 uses a 1 wire data protocol that is less advanced than the AHT20.
+      - One is a DHT11 sensor that is less advanced so uses a 1-wire comminication              standard but is easier to get running. attach image
-  (attach image here)
+    - Both sensors have libraries that help in interfacing them to the ESP32.
+Please see the [Library List]() on all the required libraries to install.

 - Gather Light Intensity from a dedicated sensor
   It is the DFRobot_B_LUX_V30B sensor.